Mangokazi/Python-Week-1/README.md

 Pass
  -It is a null operation, nothing happens when it is executed.
  -It is used as a placeholder where some code is required but no action needs to be taken.

+ Continue
+  -Skips over certain lines within a loop, use the continue statement.
+Which will skip over any line that comes after it and jump back to the top of the loop to start the next iteration.